Enter Bird's Name in Search Box:

-See the different types of Birds of Prey, a library consisting of individual pictures and a summary of some of the North American Birds of Prey, native to the continent or have shown up as a vagrant at one time or another.
+See the different types of birds of prey, a library consisting of individual pictures and a summary of some of the North American birds of prey, native to the continent, or that have shown up as a vagrant at one time or another.

 Birds of Prey include; the condor, eagles, falcons, harrier, hawks, osprey, shrikes, vultures and more.

-The vultures, birds who are least thought about, and the Turkey Vulture is expanding its range into the North.
-All the small birds and those who mostly hunt at night and remain unseen in daylight hours, such as the owls are part of this group as well.
+The vultures, birds who are least thought about, and the Turkey Vulture is also expanding its range into the north.
+All the small birds and those who mostly hunt at night and remain unseen in daylight hours, such as the owls, are part of this group as well.
 Also included are the birds who live in the canopy of the forests and the isolated northern regions.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.